MasWattad/zap-product-deduplication/README.md

 Output normalized to: `{ "match": "yes/no", "confidence": 0.9/0.6/0.3, "reason": "..." }`

-The system prompt instructs the model to default to `no` under uncertainty.
-LLM verification was applied to **36 of 197 pairs (18.3%)**.
+The system prompt instructs the model to default to no under uncertainty.
+LLM verification was applied to **36 of 197 pairs (18.27%)**.

 ---